coding-phoenix-12/Multi_Target_Pretraining_AAI/README.md

 This repository contains the training and inference pipeline for **Acoustic-to-Articulatory Inversion (AAI)**.
 The framework utilizes a **FastSpeech-based model** to predict Electromagnetic Articulography (EMA) trajectories from acoustic features.

-## 📌 Abstract

-Acoustic-to-Articulatory Inversion (AAI) involves estimating articulatory movements from speech acoustics.
-This work introduces a multi-target pretraining framework to improve AAI performance by leveraging auxiliary tasks and robust feature representations.
-The model is designed to be configurable and efficient, supporting various feature inputs and articulatory outputs.

 ## 🛠️ Setup